Kennedy87670/DataFestAfrica2024/README.md

 **Building a Data-Driven Solution for Laurel High School**

 ### Description
-This project aims to improve academic outcomes for students in secondary education by building a comprehensive data-driven solution.
-The solution involves developing methods for data collection, structuring, and analysis to identify critical factors affecting student performance.
-It also includes building predictive models to assess student performance and offering actionable insights for school administrators and stakeholders.
+This project aims to improve academic outcomes for secondary education students by building a comprehensive data-driven solution.
+The solution involves developing data collection, structuring, and analysis methods to identify critical factors affecting student performance.
+It also includes building predictive models to assess student performance and offering school administrators and stakeholders actionable insights.

 ### Project Objective:
 To enhance students' academic performance at Laurel High School by leveraging data-driven insights to address educational challenges such as teacher availability, infrastructure quality, and student performance patterns.